Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Can I configure automated backups to retain data for the long term?

-How do I manually back up my PostgreSQL servers?
+How do I manually back up my Azure Database for PostgreSQL flexible server instances?

 You can manually take a backup by using the PostgreSQL tool pg_dump.
-For examples, see Migrate your PostgreSQL database by using dump and restore.
+For examples, see Migrate your Azure Database for PostgreSQL flexible server database by using dump and restore.

-If you want to back up Azure Database for PostgreSQL to Blob Storage, see Back up Azure Database for PostgreSQL to Blob Storage on our tech community blog.
+If you want to back up Azure Database for PostgreSQL flexible server to Blob Storage, see Back up Azure Database for PostgreSQL to Blob Storage on our tech community blog.

 What are the backup windows for my server?
 Can I customize them?